jcs224/oak_sessions/README.md

     await ctx.session.flash("message", "I am good for form validations errors, success messages, etc.")

     ctx.response.body = `Visited page ${await ctx.session.get("pageCount")} times`;
+})
+// When deleting a session, it's not recommended to do it with the session middleware in the route you perform the deletion.
+.post('/delete', async (ctx) => {
+    // Pass the router context as the parameter to deleteSession() await session.deleteSession(ctx)
+    // Optionally, you can also just pass the string of the session ID in case you aren't within a routing context.
+    // await session.deleteSession(ctx.cookies.get('session'))

+    ctx.response.redirect('/')
 });

 app.use(router.routes());